sMohammad14/WABACL-wallix-bastion-access-control-list-viewer/README.md

 # English
 ---

-#### ⚙️ Latest changes version 2.5.3 — 2025-11-25
+#### ⚙️ Release Notes v2.5.6 - 30-11-2025

-##### By clicking on the items inside the boxes in the Ungrouped Entities section, the clicked item will be copied to the clipboard.
+- Clicking on items inside the Ungrouped Entities boxes and certain cells in the final table will copy the clicked item to the clipboard.
+When hovering over copyable items, an appropriate tooltip message will be displayed.

+- Filtered items in all boxes are now moved to the top of their respective lists and sorted.

+- Some colors have been updated to improve user experience.

+#### ⚙️ Release Notes v2.5.3 - 25-11-2025
+- Clicking on items inside the Ungrouped Entities boxes will copy the clicked item to the clipboard.

-##### A search feature has been added for all boxes.
+- Search functionality has been added for all boxes.

 ---
 ## 🌟Overview